Core Concepts

 User access

-Who can sign in, what they see, and what they can change—rules for admin users and portal users, including which records each portal user can access.
+Who can sign in, what they see, and what they can change — rules for workspace members and portal users, including which records each portal user can access.

 Tables

-Tables are the foundation of your Stacker app.
-Think of them like spreadsheets or database tables—they store structured data with rows and columns.
+Tables are the foundation of every app.
+Think of them like spreadsheets or database tables — they store structured data with rows and columns.
+Portals display that data; agents read and update it; automations react to changes.

 Each app can have multiple tables.
-For example, a client portal might have tables for:
+For example, a client workspace might include:

 - Clients — Company name, contact info, account status